garden-io/garden/docs/module-types/helm.md

     timeout: null
     # The command/entrypoint used to run the task inside the container.
     command:
-    # The arguments to pass to the pod used for execution.
+    # The arguments to pass to the container used for execution.
     args:
     # Key/value map of environment variables.
 Keys must be valid POSIX environment variable names (must not start with
     # `GARDEN`) and values must be primitives or references to secrets.